 My morning routine has definitely changed a lot since the pre-pandemic days.
 Not only did our daily routine change because of quarantine, but I also had a baby and bought a new house, both of which turned our normal day-to-day upside down.

-The first thing we did to the house when we bought it was renovate and add an extra bathroom.
+The first thing we did to the house when we bought it was to renovate and add an extra bathroom.
 It’s probably the room I spend the most time in.
-I wanted a big, walk in shower, something big enough for the whole family.
+I wanted a big, walk-in shower, something big enough for the whole family.
 I love to steam and feel like it helps release all my toxins and decompress and rejuvenate my skin and body after a long night or workout.